driveclean/driveclean-ipfs/README.md

 ## Demo

-The product is live and can be accessed at https://driveclean.io/alpha (currently Tesla only)
+The product is live and can be accessed at https://driveclean.io/alpha (currently Tesla only).